Acetazolamide should be used with caution in:

 - Other carbonic anhydrase inhibitors

-- A drug called ciclosporin that is used for various conditions, such as after organ transplant, or treating psoriasis (a skin condition) or rheumatoid arthritis
+- A medicine called ciclosporin that is used for various conditions, such as after organ transplant, or treating psoriasis (a skin condition) or rheumatoid arthritis

 - Stimulants called amphetamines